-Kirkland’s Wave Broadband brings ‘last-mile fiber’ to West Coast homes
+Internet speed: Will flury of fiber activity make a connection?

 Wave is working on similar pilots in other cities, and focuses laying cable underground and reaching businesses and apartment buildings in Seattle.

-The company now has 1,300 employees and 6,000 miles of fiber stretching from north of Seattle to Sacramento, Calif.
+The company now has 1,300 employees and 6,000 miles of fiber stretching from north of Seattle to south of San Francisco.
 Its long-term strategy, Weed said, is to get fiber to the home for all customers.

 Demand for permits has definitely increased within the city, Mattmiller said.